 GET /request that received a 200 response to Burp Repeater.

-- In Burp Repeater, replace the Host header value with your Collaborator domain name and send the request.
+- In Burp Repeater, select the Host header value, right-click and select Insert Collaborator payload to replace it with a Collaborator domain name.
+Send the request.

 /admin.
 Send this request to Burp Repeater.

 In Burp Repeater, change the request line to

 GET /adminand send the request.
 In the response, observe that you have successfully accessed the admin panel.